GarrettHaley/CS-373-DADA/index.md

 #### Mobile Malware Analysis Tools:

 From lecture, various tools were mentioned including IDA Pro, ODA, and Hex-rays Decompiler.
 IDA Pro is the most common suite for reverse engieering which includes support for Dalvik DEX and supports ARM (costs 879-1689).
-ODA stands for the Online Dissassembler which is free to upload files to for disassembly, supports ARM and elf binaries but is currently in its beta release and not very reliable.
+ODA stands for the Online Dissassembler which is free to upload files for disassembly, supports ARM and elf binaries, but is currently in its beta release (not very reliable).
 The Hex-reys decompiler costs more than the other two (2350) which converts the binary into human readable C-like code.

 #### Android Banking Trojans (Bypassing Two-factor Authentication):